JMComstock/COVID-19-tracker/README.md

 ![Screenshot](CovidReports.png)
 ![Screenshot](CovidGraph.png)

-A data visualization tool that analyzes and displays real-time, real-world COVID-19 data collected from Johns Hopkins University.
-The data is represented in an easy to read graphical representation.
+<p>A data visualization tool that analyzes and displays real-time, real-world COVID-19 data collected from Johns Hopkins University.
+The data is represented in an easy to read graphical representation.</p>
+<p><b>Environment:</b> <i>ReactJS, HTML/CSS, REST API</i></p>

 # Getting Started with Running this React App